stackbit-projects/nibble-6deef/content/about.md

       relativeUrl: true
 layout: page
 ---
 My name is Vitor Calisto Silva and I am a master's student.
 I'm working with bioinformatic tools to perform analysis on the genetics and genomics of the Zebrafish pancreas.
-I am also using this infornation to campare the findings with what is known about Human pancreas.
+I am also using this information to compare the findings with what is known about Human pancreas.

 I've previously did an internship on a project of conservation of the Iberian Wolf in the northern of Portugal and also participated in a project to study the genetics of the Guinea Baboon populations in Mauritania.